UmbrellaCrow612/code-handbook/pages/fundamentals/debugging-and-testing.md

     return result
 ```

+### Debuggers

-2. **Debuggers:** Debuggers are tools that allow developers to pause program execution, inspect variables, step through code line by line, and set breakpoints.
+Debuggers are tools that allow developers to pause program execution, inspect variables, step through code line by line, and set breakpoints.
 They provide a more detailed and interactive way to analyze program behavior and locate bugs.
 Integrated Development Environments (IDEs) often come with built-in debuggers.

 ```python
 def calculate_sum(a, b):